-- Regularly scheduled RTC meetings - Local or regional public/information meetings as requested by the KYTC or RTC - Transportation Committee Reports during the monthly Lincoln Trail ADD Board of Director's meetings - Conducting local transportation meetings with local officials and interested community leaders - Using e-mail lists to provide transportation information materials to interested persons and agencies - Using advisory committees/groups as an extension of the regional transportation committee to include a more diverse group of individuals and representation of the region.
-This extension group allows for the public involvement/input process to expand beyond the regular committee members
+- Regularly scheduled RTC meetings - Local or regional public information meetings as requested by the KYTC or RTC - Transportation Committee Reports during the monthly Lincoln Trail ADD Board of Directors meetings - Conducting local transportation meetings with local officials and interested community leaders - Using e-mail lists to provide transportation meetings with local officials and interested community leaders - Using e-mail lists to provide transportation information materials to interested persons and agencies - Using advisory committees/groups as an extension of the regional transportation committee to include a more diverse group of individuals and representation of the region.
+This extension group allows for the public involvement/input process to expand beyond the regular committee members.